LIJI32/MIP/README.md

 Additionally, because bundles are installed on a system-wide basis (For security reasons, some Apple-signed binarys will intentionally crash when loading libraries not owned by root), a user may disable a specific bundle by creating a plist file at `~/Library/MIP/settings.plist` with an array `MIPDisabledBundles` set to a list of the disabled bundle identifiers.

 ## How It Works
-During installation, MIP installs 4 files; lsdinjector.dylib and loader.dylib, a command line utility called `inject`, and a launch daemon.
+During installation, MIP installs 3 files; loader.dylib, a command line utility called `inject`, and a launch daemon.

 `inject` is a command line utility that allows injecting a dylib file to a running process by PID.
-The launch daemon MIP installs runs `inject` as root when the system boots, and injects lsdinjector.dylib to launchservicesd.
+The launch daemon MIP installs runs `inject` as root when the system boots, and injects loader.dylib to launchservicesd.

 When a Cocoa process launches, one of the early things it does is calling `_LSApplicationCheckIn`.
-This function sends an XPC message to launchserivcesd, and blocks until it receives a reply. lsdinjector.dylib hooks the function in launchservicesd that handles that XPC message.
+This function sends an XPC message to launchserivcesd, and blocks until it receives a reply. loader.dylib hooks the function in launchservicesd that handles that XPC message.
 The hook will inject loader.dylib to the process before it sends a reply, so the process is still blocked during the injection.
 This uses the same code as the `inject` utility.

 When the reply is sent, the process resumes running at the injected code, running loader.dylib's initializer which loads all tweak bundles.
 When loader.dylib finishes, the process' normal operation resumes.